Margin borrowing at Firstrade

 How do I start investing on margin at Firstrade?

-To start investing on margin, please follow the steps below:
+Here's how to start investing on margin, following the steps below:

 - STEP 1: Make sure you understand the risks and benefits of using margin.